Tinkerforge/doc/en/source/Software/API_Bindings_MQTT.rst

 Symbols for constants are documented where they are available.

 Callback (de)registrations can use either ``{"register": true/false}`` or ``true/false`` as payload.

 Loading initial messages from a file
 ------------------------------------

 Messages to be processed when the bindings are started, can be read from a file.
 Use the ``--init-file /path/to/file`` command line argument to specify one.
 These files can (for example) be used to configure and register callbacks.
-The file is expected to contain a JSON-Object with MQTT topics as attribute names.
+The file is expected to contain a JSON object with MQTT topics as attribute names.
 The attribute values are JSON objects as used as MQTT payload.
-The following example shows a file which registers the all_data callback of a IMU Brick 2.0 and configures the period of the callback to 100ms::
+The following example shows a file which registers the ``all_data`` callback of a IMU Brick 2.0 and configures the period of the callback to 100ms::

  {
      "tinkerforge/register/imu_v2_brick/XXYYZZ/all_data": {"register": true},
      "tinkerforge/request/imu_v2_brick/XXYYZZ/set_all_data_period": {"period": 100}
  }